devchallenges-io/curriculum/1-fundamentals/4-git-github/2-writing-good-commits.md

 - **Title**: Keep it short yet informative; this is what shows up in logs and summaries.
 - **Body**: Only provide context when needed.
 Not every commit requires a detailed explanation; reserve the body for complex changes where the title alone is insufficient.
 - **Footer**: Use it for automation and cross-referencing purposes within project management tools.

-By understanding these components and their purposes, you create a solid framework that improves codebase understanding and speeds up team workflows.

 ## 2. Conventional Commits: Enforcing Consistency in Commit Messages